matteobecchi/onion_clustering/README.md

 This version of onion clustering is meant to be used as an external library, and complyies with the scikit-learn format.
 If you are looking for the standalone onion clustering version, you can find it at https://github.com/matteobecchi/timeseries_analysis.
 However, be aware that the standalone version has been last updated on September, 2024 and is no longer supported or mantained.
 We reccomand using this version.

 ## Usage
-Install the package using `pip install onion-clustering`.
+Install the package using ???.

 The `examples/` folder contains an example of usage.
 From this folder, download the example files as reported in the script `example_script_uni.py` and then run it with `python3 example_script_uni.py`.